hussamaa/dsverifier/README.md

       ./dsverifier ds.c --realization <r> --property <j> --x-size <k>

-  where <file> is the digital-system specification file, <r> is the chosen realization, <j> is the property to be verified, and <k> is the verification bound.
+  where *ds.c* is the digital-system specification file, *r* is the chosen realization, *j* is the property to be verified, and *k* is the verification bound.

   Properties: OVERFLOW, LIMIT_CYCLE, ZERO_INPUT_LIMIT_CYCLE, TIMING, ERROR,